-Unilaterally, however Tanya decided to do a single task per day to justify her salary.
+Tanya, hurt and humiliated decided to do a single task per day.

-As she arrived at the office, Tanya would connect to the Internet, check her mail, play Scrabble, write articles for various on line publishing sites.
+As she arrived at the office, she would connect to the Internet, check her mail, play Scrabble, write articles for various on line publishing sites.

-She would, by the way, open a word processing program and begin her single task.
+In a by the way manner, Tanya would open a word processing program and begin her single task.

 She’d take a morning break, sit outside, smoke a cigarette and relax.
 She’d sit outside until she felt perfectly at peace, then return to her desk.

-She'd dabble with the job she was paid to do, then make a few more plays in her Scrabble game.
-She would check a number of web sites, answer incoming mail, then take her lunch break.
+She'd dabble with the job she was paid to do, make a few more plays in her Scrabble game, check a number of web sites, answer incoming mail, then take her lunch break.

 The Usual Day